 This month, Capt.
-Joseph A. Grace Jr., USN (Ret.) likens the state of government technology to that of an 8-track tape player--"now DIACAP-certified, ruggedized, encrypted and able to be thrown out of the car window at 60 miles per hour unharmed"--in an iPod world, thanks to a bloated procurement process.
+Joseph A. Grace Jr., USN (Ret.) likens the state of government technology to that of an 8-track tape player in an iPod world, thanks to a bloated procurement process:

 This month, Linton Wells II drew his inspiration for Mission Assurance Moves to the Fore in Cyberspace from Deputy Secretary of Defense William J. Lynn III's recently published article, Defending a New Domain: The Pentagon's Cyberstrategy.
 Wells summarizes Lynn's strategy points, noting that taken on a whole they have a broader implication than just cyberdefense.
-It has more to do with mission assurance, he says.
-But he has a number of concerns, among them: how will the new cyberstrategy be implemented?
-And how can the private sector do a better job of meeting its requirements?
+It has more to do with mission assurance, he says:

 No matter how much we think technological solutions will be the panacea for all our information assurance concerns, there's still the human factor to consider, writes Linton Wells II in this month's Incoming column, "Uneasy Sleep in a Golden Age":